 honeybees investigating a hole in some wood

-Have you ever observed honeybees wiggling their bums in a form of a strange dance-like motion and wondered what they’re doing and why?
+Have you ever observed honeybees wiggling their bums in the form of a strange dance-like motion and wondered what they’re doing and why?

 Well look no further, we’ve gone ahead and found out exactly why bees wiggle their bums and the myriad of reasons they might do it.

-Let’s take a closer look at our gyrating, booty-shaking friends and answer the question, why do bees wiggle their bums?
+Let’s take a closer look at our gyrating, booty-shaking friends and answer the question, why do bees shake their bums?

 A honeybee waggle dance is a unique communication method that honeybees use to tell other bees where food is.